Dev-GSammy/Dev-GSammy/README.md

 Linkedin: https://www.linkedin.com/in/samuel-t-fatunmbi/

-and before you leave, please follow me 🤔.
+and before you leave, I'll appreciate a follow 🤔.
 Thanks.